-As explained in the above section, danish officials have introduced a residence permit for foreign dentists so they can stay in Denmark for up to 5 years to complete the procedure.
+As explained in the above section, Danish officials have introduced a residence permit for foreign dentists so they can stay in Denmark for up to 5 years to complete the procedure.

-Immigrate to Denmark as a dentist costs
+Immigrate and work in Denmark as a dentist costs

 There is the cost for these stages for non-EU nationals;